The 2014 winners will be revealed on October 30th. In 2014, the competition received over 1,200 entries from more than 79 countries around the world.

 Ashburn, Virginia, USA

-Live zebrafish embryo at 22 hours post-fertilization SiMView Light-Sheet Microscopy
+Live zebrafish embryo at 22 hours post-fertilization SiMView Light-Sheet

 0X